wp-hooks/wordpress-core-hooks/readme.md

 The hook extraction component of the [WP Parser library](https://github.com/WordPress/phpdoc-parser) is used to scan files in order to generate the hook data.
 WordPress nightly is used so hooks are always up to date.

+## Deprecated Actions and Filters

+Deprecated actions and filters are also generated, in case they're needed.

+* Deprecated actions can be found in [`hooks/actions-deprecated.json`](hooks/actions-deprecated.json).
+* Deprecated filters can be found in [`hooks/filters-deprecated.json`](hooks/filters-deprecated.json).

 ## Regenerating the Hook Files

 `composer generate`